 Even students who, in the classroom, can barely be bothered to string together a coherent sentence, suddenly have boundless enthusiasm for improving their language skills as soon as they chat to a guy or girl they like.

-To excel in the world of romance, you’ll need to be able to speak reasonably, at the very least.
+To excel in the world of romance, you’ll need to be able to speak reasonably.
 In the world of Colombian dating, bad Spanish does not serve as much of an aphrodisiac.

 Winning someone’s affections requires you to be charming, funny, complimentary and smooth – none of which is possible if you’re stuttering away in heavily-accented Spanglish.

 To help you take your first steps into this world, we’ll look here at a selection of the endless ways that Colombians talk about attraction, dating, getting together and falling apart.